chipsalliance/chisel/docs/src/installation.md

 curl -O -L https://github.com/chipsalliance/chisel/releases/latest/download/chisel-template.scala
 ```

-Or alternatively you can download the template directly from [this link](https://github.com/chipsalliance/chisel/releases/latest/download/chisel-template.scala).
+Alternatively you can download the template directly from [this link](https://github.com/chipsalliance/chisel/releases/latest/download/chisel-template.scala).

 3. Finally, use Scala CLI to compile and run the template:
 ```bash